-Multiply the fair market value in Column C by the "Includible Percentage" in Column D to determine the "Includible Value" to be reported in Column E. In Column F, indicate the amount of Column E passing to the decedent's surviving spouse, if applicable.
+Multiply the fair market value in Column C by the Includible Percentage in Column D to determine the Includible Value to be reported in Column E. In Column F, indicate the amount of Column E passing to the decedent's surviving spouse if applicable.

-Part 3: Life Insurance Proceeds - Report in Column C the full amount of the life insurance proceeds on the life of the decedent.
-In Column D, indicate the amount of Column C passing to the decedent's surviving spouse.
+Part 3: Life Insurance Proceeds on the Life of the Decedent - Report in Column C the full amount of the life insurance proceeds on the life of the decedent.
+In Column D, indicate the amount of on the life of the decedent.
+In Column D, indicate the amount Column C passing to the decedent's surviving spouse.

 Life insurance on the life of the decedent is subject to estate tax, as computed for federal estate tax purposes, even if no federal estate tax return was required.
 Life insurance owned by the decedent on the life of another is also subject to estate tax.
-Report the cash surrender value at the time of death in Section 3, Part 2.
+Report the cash surrender value at the time of death in Section 3, Part 1.